mediamonks/react-redux-component-init/docs/api.md

 ## withInitAction `([initProps], initAction, [options])(componentId)(Component)` **advanced**{: .label .label-red}
 {: #withInitActionCustom }
 You can pass a custom component id to `withInitAction`.
-Normally the component id is derrived from the `displayName` of the component (or if that does not exist, the `.name` property).
+Normally the component id is derived from the `displayName` of the component (or if that does not exist, the `.name` property).
 This id is supposed to be unique, because it is used internally to reference which components have been prepared.
 If for whatever reason your component does not have a name or does not have a unique name, you can